 This article examines some of thel myths that contribute to a poor rate of participation in clinical trials by adult cancer patients.

-Informed consent is a communication between a medical care provider and a patient that results in the patient’s understanding and authorization for a specific medical intervention.
+Informed consent is a communication between a medical care provider and a patient that results in the patient’s understanding and approval for a specific medical intervention.

 This article provides information about the costs involved in participating in a clinical trial.

 An overview of how to read research study results and what they might mean to you.
 Includes definitions of many terms found in cancer research studies.

 This article provides information and links to organizations that provide education and resources about clinical trials.